Don’t learn kitesurfing on your own

 I learned by myself.
 By the time, I already was an expert windsurfer, I had a lot of experience in flying kites, I am lucky enough to be a very skilled and analytical person, and without difficulty I recognize my mistakes and avoid them in the future

-If that is your case, in the right place and in the right wind conditions, maybe you will learn alone
+If that is your case, in the right place and in the right wind conditions -light wind and plenty free space-, maybe you will learn alone

 First of all, be honest with yourself.
 If you want to learn safely and save yourself money and unpleasant risks, look for a good school, choose well, of course, and do not take unnecessary risks